userfront/guide/all/guide/auth/index.md

 ::::
 :::::

+#### Sending as a bearer token (API calls)

 ::::: row
 :::: left

-For API calls, you can use [Userfront.tokens.accessToken](/docs/js.html#tokens-accesstoken) to include the access token.
+For API calls, you can include the JWT access token in the request header.

+To do this, you can read the cookie by name or use [Userfront.tokens.accessToken](/docs/js.html#tokens-accesstoken).

 ::::
 :::: right